dailykaran/SF_Framework/README.md

 - Do not commit `.auth`, `reports`, `test-results`, or other generated artifacts.
 - Prefer page objects for UI interaction and fixtures for authenticated roles.
 - Import shared data through `src/utils/data/index.ts`.
+- Use the shared constants, selectors, waits, JSON helpers, and logger utilities when extending tests.
 - Keep synthetic test data deterministic when debugging by calling `seedScripture(seed)`.
 - Add focused tests when extending a page object or data generator.